GOWD-HUB/Talent_Management_Platform_TeamC/README.md

 # ⭐ Support the Project

-If you find **TalentSphere Elevate** useful, consider giving the repository a ⭐ on GitHub.
+If you find **Talent Management Platform** useful, consider giving the repository a ⭐ on GitHub.

 ---

-**TalentSphere Elevate — Empowering career decisions with AI, data, and personalized guidance.**
+**Talent Management Platform — Empowering career decisions with AI, data, and personalized guidance.**